 From the lush Pittville Park, which is home to a boating lake, cafés, adventure playgrounds and the magnificent Grade I listed Pittville Pump Room, to Sandford Park with its ornamental fountain and the colourful, flower-filled Imperial Gardens, Cheltenham has plenty of parks to explore.

 For anyone looking to escape the hustle and bustle of town, Lineover Wood offers a chance to get into the forest and discover a glade of ancient beech trees; Cleeve Hill offers stunning views from the highest point in the Cotswolds; while on Leckhampton Hill, explorers can find the Devil’s Chimney – an unusual limestone rock formation with unknown origins.

 For families, Cheltenham offers a variety of fantastic education opportunities, from nursery and preparatory schools to senior schools, colleges and the University of Gloucestershire.

 As well as festivals, Cheltenham is home to the much-loved Everyman Theatre, which hosts everything from ballet and opera to drama, music and comedy – with touring shows, original productions and an award-winning annual panto.

-The Wilson art gallery and museum holds a fascinating collection of historical artefacts and fine art; The Holst Birthplace Museum pays tribute to the composer of The Planets, who was born in Cheltenham; while Chapel Arts hosts intimate art exhibitions, live music and theatre performances.
+The Wilson art gallery and museum – which is currently undergoing extensive refurbishment – holds a fascinating collection of historical artefacts and fine art; The Holst Birthplace Museum pays tribute to the composer of The Planets, who was born in Cheltenham; while Chapel Arts hosts intimate art exhibitions, live music and theatre performances.

 By Chloe Gorman